In-Person Events in 2021: What to Expect

 This time of year, the lack of in-person socialization hits harder than usual.
 With the inability to host or enjoy in-person holiday parties, companies are relying on outside-the-box, and largely virtual, solutions that allow for festivity with a lower risk of coronavirus transmission.

 This adjustment brings up the question that’s top of mind as we look toward 2021: when exactly will in-person events return?
-While we don’t have the answer to that just yet, we’re outlining what some are predicting — and how to make it through the transition from sole virtual connectedness to hybrid events when the time comes.
+While we don’t have the answer to that just yet, we’re outlining what some are predicting — and how to make it through the transition from sole virtual connectedness to hybrid gatherings when the time comes.

 The Tentative Timeline